Median kingdom: Archaeological sources

-Several excavated sites such as Godin Tepe, Tepe Nush-i Jan, Moush Tepe, Gunespan, Baba Jan and Tepe Ozbaki, show significant commonalities in architecture, ceramics and small finds to be considered as arguably Median.
+Several excavated sites such as Godin Tepe, Tepe Nush-i Jan, Moush Tepe, Gunespan, Baba Jan and Tepe Ozbaki, show significant commonalities in architecture, ceramics, and small finds to be considered as arguably Median.
 Median settlement can be summarized as dispersed with fortified nodes controlling major plains, valley and passes.
 The largest sites identified in Media measure only 3-4 hectares, the size of small villages.
 Notably, monumental architecture found many Median sites does not appear to be integrated into larger settlements.
 It is difficult to reconcile this archaeological picture with the system of “city leaders” mentioned in the Assyrian sources.
-The capital of Media, Ecbatana, is a site of great interest for archaeological study, but excavations so far have revealed remains belonging to the Sassanian period.
+The capital of Media, Ecbatana, is a site of great interest for archaeological study, but excavations so far have revealed remains belonging to the Sasanian Empire.
 The early capital city at Ecbatana is simply buried or destroyed by the substantial subsequent occupation of the site.
-Identification of Median sites beyond Iran is challenging, but certain ceramic and architectural features may indicate dispersed Median presence or at least some influence at sites such as Nor Armavir and Arinberd in Armenia, Altıntepe, Van and Tille Höyük in Turkey, Qizkapan and Tell Gubba in Iraq and Ulug Depe in Turkmenistan.
+Identification of Median sites beyond Iran is challenging, but certain ceramic and architectural features may indicate dispersed Median presence or at least some influence at sites such as Nor Armavir and Arinberd in Armenia, Altıntepe, Van and Tille Höyük in Turkey, Qyzqapan and Tell Gubba in Iraq, and Ulug Depe in Turkmenistan.
 The archaeological findings at the Urartian site of Erebuni, in Armenia, has shown that a columned hall initially dated to the Achaemenid period is now likely to have been constructed in the late 7th century.
-This is the period following the fall of Assyria, when the Medes would have begun their expansion northward according to Herodotus.
-A similar columned hall at Altıntepe, in eastern Turkey, may also be dated to this period.
+This is the period following the fall of Assyria, when the Medes would have begun their expansion northward, according to Herodotus.
+A similar columned hall at Altıntepe in eastern Turkey may also be dated to this period.
 The spread of the columned hall form before the ascension of the Achaemenid Empire suggests some form of Median presence or influence in adjacent regions during the late 7th and early 6th centuries BCE.
-Evidence from recent excavations and surveys, suggests that permanent settlement in Media persisted beyond the late 7th century BCE.
+Evidence from recent excavations and surveys suggests that permanent settlement in Media persisted beyond the late 7th century BCE.
 Monumental construction appears to have continued at various sites, and an early form of money was apparently in use in the heart of Media around 600 BCE.
 However, the Median Empire is still not a concrete archaeological fact, and its history is largely based on information provided by Herodotus and other texts directly or indirectly influenced by him.